dilyn-corner/KISS-kde/README.md

 to mine, and you've installed all of their dependencies, you can simply install these xz archives instead of wasting ten hours building them.
 Trust me.

-You have two primary choices on what to install to get a working desktop.
-Either you can install `plasma-desktop`, or you can install `plasma`.

 `plasma-desktop` includes basically every single item in the framework you would need in order to have a recognizable KDE experience.
-It has icons, fonts, some default things like an application launcher, a system monitor, a settings manager.
+It has icons and some default things like an application launcher, a system monitor, a settings manager.

-If you want a more 'full-featured' KDE environment, you can install `plasma`.
+If you want a more 'full-featured' KDE environment, you can install  useful extras.
+This list includes things such as `bluedevil` and `bluez`. `udisks2` is also here!
+You can also install `noto-fonts` for the more *default* looking KDE look.
+Additionally, `plasma-workspace-wallpapers` includes many additional wallpapers for your pleasure.

-This 'package' will come with 20 additional packages, and it fleshes out our fledgling project with features one might expect to exist.
-It isn't that much more, so there's no real reason not to use it.
-This expanded list includes things like `bluez`.
-It might be worth it for you.
+__NOTE__: `bluez` and other things are more are less untested; ymmv.
+If you discover issues, please raise them!
+If you discover solutions, please PR them!

 To get a 'minimal' KDE (it's over a hundred packages), simply install `plasma-desktop`.
 How convenient!
 Here's how